CODARcode/PerformanceAnalysis/sphinx/source/install_usage/run_chimbuko.rst

 .. code:: bash

-	  mpirun -n ${RANKS} driver BPFile ${ADIOS2_FILE_DIR} ${ADIOS2_FILE_PREFIX} ${OUTPUT_LOC} -pserver_addr ${PSERVER_ADDR} -provdb_addr ${PROVDB_ADDR}
+	  mpirun -n ${RANKS} driver BPFile ${ADIOS2_FILE_DIR} ${ADIOS2_FILE_PREFIX} ${OUTPUT_LOC} -pserver_addr ${PSERVER_ADDR} -provdb_addr ${PROVDB_ADDR} ...

 Note that the first argument of **driver**, which specifies the ADIOS2 engine, has been set to **BPFile**, and the process is not run in the background.

 Analysis using Singularity Containers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+TODO

 Interacting with the Provenance Database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The provenance database is stored in a single file, **provdb.unqlite** in the job's run directory.
+The provenance database is stored in a single file, **provdb.${SHARD}.unqlite** in the job's run directory.
 From this directory the user can interact with the provenance database via the visualization module.
 A more general command line interface to the database is also provided via the **provdb_query** tool that allows the user to execute arbitrary jx9 queries on the database.

 The **provdb_query** tool has two modes of operation: **filter** and **execute**.

 Filter mode
 -----------

 **filter** mode allows the user to provide a jx9 filter function that is applied to filter out entries in a particular collection.
+The result is displayed in JSON format and can be piped to disk.
 It can be used as follows:

 .. code:: bash